Travel Guidance

 Populations Which May Encounter Border Difficulties:

-Currently restricted "Countries of particular concern” / “Special watch list:” Algeria, Azerbaijan, Central African Republic, China, Comoros, Cuba, Eritrea, India, Iran, Kyrgyzstan, Libya, Myanmar, Nicaragua, Nigeria, North Korea, Pakistan, Russia, Somalia, Sudan, Syria, Tanzania, Venezuela, Vietnam, Yemen
+Currently restricted “Full* and partial** travel ban,” "Countries of particular concern,” “Special watch list:” Afghanistan, Algeria, Azerbaijan, Central African Republic, Chad, China, Comoros, Cuba, Eritrea, Equatorial Guinea, Haiti, India, Iran, Kyrgyzstan, Libya, Myanmar, Nicaragua, Nigeria, North Korea, Pakistan, Russia, Somalia, Sudan, Syria, Tanzania, the Republic of the Congo, Venezuela, Vietnam, Yemen.

 Previously restricted (under Trump): Chad, Eritrea, Iran, Iraq, Kyrgyzstan, Libya, Myanmar, Nigeria, North Korea, Somalia, Sudan, Syria, Tanzania, Venezuela, Yemen.